-Yinghua students in fifth through eighth grades are assigned hallway lockers for storing books, PE shoes, school supplies, coats, hats, boots, and such.
+Yinghua students in fifth through eighth grade are assigned hallway lockers and hallway hooks for storing books, PE shoes, school supplies, coats, hats, boots, and such.
 Lunch boxes or bags may be stored in lockers, but no food should be stored in a locker for more than one day, and open food and drink are not allowed in lockers.